TarzanTheMan/Personal/Audio Recognition Project/README.md

 # KERAS MUSIC GENRE CLASSIFICATION
 This project was completed as a final for a Big Data Technology class during my Masters of Data Analytics program at UTSA under Dr. Paul Rad.
-The purpose of this project is to analyze eight different music genres and create a neural network capabale of accurately classifying the music via imported audio clips.
+The purpose of this project is to analyze eight different music genres and create a neural network capabale of accurately classifying the imported audio clips.

 ## DATA
 The data for this project can be downloaded from here: https://www.github.com/mdeff/fma </br>